kiwindow/SymbolicRegression/README.md

 This procedure allows the user to read in dataset file located on the desktop into Mathematica.

-5. Execute the BuildModel[] function and follow the instructions in the API windows that appear one after anther.
+5. Execute the BuildModel[] function and follow the instructions in the API windows that appear one after another.

 BuildModel[]